NVIDIA/cuda-quantum/docs/sphinx/install.rst

       --ace <ace_name> --instance <instance_name> \
       --commandline 'vscode-setup tunnel --name cuda-quantum-dgx --accept-server-license-terms'

-Go to https://bc.ngc.nvidia.com/jobs, click on the job you just launched, and select the "Log" tab.
+Go to the `job portal <https://bc.ngc.nvidia.com/jobs>`__, click on the job you just launched, and select the "Log" tab.
 Once the job is running, you should see instructions for how to log into the device.
 Follow the instructions to authenticate.
 Once you have authenticated, you can either `open VS Code in a web browser <https://vscode.dev/tunnel/cuda-quantum-dgx/home/cudaq/>`__,